Take Advantage of This Opportunity!

 For those who are very philanthropic, the CARES Act raised the bar for the deductible amount of donations for those itemizing deductions.
 It is now up from 60% to 100% of AGI.
 In theory, you could donate your entire year’s income and end up with no taxes owed.

-You Are Encourage to Give and Get a Tax Deduction
+You Are Encouraged to Give and Get a Tax Deduction.

-The Government is now making so every taxpayer can get a tax break for their generosity.
+The government is now making it so every taxpayer can get a tax break for their generosity.
 Take advantage of this opportunity to see your tax liability go down while helping your favorite nonprofit.